Feasinde/COMP442/README.md

 `$ python3 LexicalAnalyser.py -s 'BONJOUR LE MONDE' -o output.txt`

-The above line takes the string 'BONJOUR LE MONDE' and outputs its constituents to a the file `output.txt`.
+The above line takes the string 'BONJOUR LE MONDE' and outputs its constituents to the file `output.txt`.

+`$ python3 LexicalAnalyser.py -f hello_world.txt`

+The above line takes the file `hello_world.txt` and outputs its constituent tokens.

+`$ python3 LexicalAnalyser.py -f hello_world.txt -o output.txt`

+The above line takes the file `hello_world.txt` and outputs its constituent tokens to the file `output.txt`.